zalando-stups/documentation/user-guide/access-control.rst

 Authorization Server
 --------------------

-The authorization server is the central trusted authority of your ecosystem, which can authenicate resource owners, manage the delegation process and validate that permission delegations are valid.
+The authorization server is the central trusted authority of your ecosystem, which can authenticate resource owners, manage the delegation process and validate that permission delegations are valid.

 Roles Overview